nakhani/My_HW/Session3/README.md

 ## Usage

-You do not need to install above libraries because both are in python by default.
+You do not need to install above library because It is in python by default.

-If you want to run each programm, you should run this command in terminal  :
+If you want to run each program, you should run this command in terminal  :

 ```
 python GCM.py